Your planning permit is approved - what now? Follow these steps to avoid issues.

 - Within 3 months of the date of this permit, the permit operator must…

-These things must be done when the condition says, or your permit may become a compliance matter.
+These things must be done when the condition says, or your it may become a compliance matter.

 If you are unsure what any conditions mean, please contact Council’s Statutory Planning Department.